kogics/kogics.github.io/_pages/funding.md

 **If you want to fund a project in this area**, please send an email to mudit@reacha.org

-(*) Excluding the "Kojo Roots" project that the Trustees run through self-donations, and support from family & friends.
+(*) Excluding the [Kojo Roots](https://www.kogics.net/projects/01_kojo-roots/) project that the Trustees run through self-donations, and support from family & friends.

-Nothing on this page is meant to prevent any individual or organization from freely using Kojo as per the terms of its open source license.
+*Nothing on this page is meant to prevent any individual or organization from freely using Kojo as per the terms of its open source license.*